jamesaoverton/obo-tutorial/docs/ontology-development.md

 Open source software development makes heavy use of the Internet for collaboration.
 Public version control systems manage source code, and email lists help developers and users coordinate.
 You'll often see bug reports and feature requests on mailing lists, but for a project of any size these can quickly get out of control.
 So most open source projects have a "tracker" for handling bug reports and feature requests in a more structured way.
 GitHub, Google Code, SourceForge, and other software hosting sites all provide trackers, with different names and slightly different features.

+Each tracker "ticket" (aka "issue", "item", etc.) will have this information:

-1. status: open, accepted, closed, fixed, wontfix
+1. status: e.g. open, accepted, closed, fixed, wontfix
-2. creator: who
+2. creator: the person who opened the ticket
-3. owner: assigned to developer
+3. owner: the developer that the ticket is assigned to
-4. category, milestone, priority
+4. category, milestone, priority: used for sorting
 5. discussion thread: the most important part

 There will often be instructions for the tracker, saying what information should be included with new tracker tickets.
 Please follow those project-specific instructions.
 The next three sections have some general guidelines that apply to pretty much any OBO project.